-I have two machine for example development, one is MacOS the other is a Linux Ubuntu.
-I create a Django project in MacOS machine but now i need to develop this Django project in Linux Ubuntu, so i need to import the project in Ubuntu to edit and run, this article will tell you how to do it in Ubuntu correctly.
+I have two machines for Django example development, one is a macOS the other is a Linux Ubuntu.
+I create a Django project in the macOS machine but now I need to develop this Django project in Linux Ubuntu, so I need to import the project in Ubuntu to edit and run, this article will tell you how to do it in Ubuntu correctly.

 1. Import Existing Django Project.

-The source code is maintained on github, and i use smartgit to control the source code versions.
+The source code is maintained on GitHub, and I use a tool that name is SmartGit to control the source code versions.
 Please refer article How To Use SmartGit In Ubuntu to learn more.
-Then you can use smartgit to clone the Django project source code to your local machine.
-Next you can import the project in PyCharm follow below steps.
+Then you can use SmartGit to clone the Django project source code to your local machine.
+Next, you can import the project in PyCharm follow the below steps.

 - Start PyCharm and click File —> Open menu item to open the Django project selection window.

-- Select the Django project saved folder, then click OK button.
+- Select the Django project saved folder, then click the OK button.

 - Now the existing Django project has been opened in PyCharm correctly.